Denis Compton: Later career

 He toured Australia for 1950–51 Ashes series as vice-captain, the first professional in the 20th century to be awarded the position, but had a dismal tour because of a recurring knee problem caused by an old football injury.
 He averaged only 7.57 in the Tests, but 92.11 in his other first-class matches.
 He became the first professional to captain the Marylebone Cricket Club (MCC) for an entire game, Jack Hobbs having taken over from the injured Arthur Carr in 1924–1925.
 He and Len Hutton made the winning runs in the Fifth Test at Melbourne, the first time Australia had been beaten since 1938.

 Compton also jointly captained Middlesex between 1951 and 1952, with Bill Edrich.
 Also in 1952, Compton scored his 100th first-class century against Northampton while featuring for Middlesex at Lord's.

 On the 1954–55 tour his departure was delayed for a remedial operation on his knee and he joined the team in Australia by aeroplane.
 In the First Test at Brisbane he badly cut his hand when he hit a billboard while fielding and batted at the bottom of the order.
 He missed the Second Test.
 He came third in the England Test averages (38.20), but topped the tour averages (57.07) and made three centuries.
-In his last Test against Australia in 1956 he made a dazzling 94 despite having just had his right kneecap removed.
+In his last Test against Australia in 1956 he top-scored with 94 despite having had his right kneecap removed the previous November.

 In home test series against Pakistan he set the record for scoring the most runs in between lunch and tea in a Test match (173).

 Compton finished his cricket career after playing 78 Test matches with 17 centuries at an average of 50.06.
 In all first-class cricket he scored 123 centuries.

 Football career

-Compton also played football, beginning his career at non-league Nunhead during the 1933–34 season before joining Arsenal.
-Whilst playing as a winger, he made his debut in 1936, taking up the number 11 jersey at the club.
+Compton also played football, beginning his career at non-league Nunhead in the 1933–34 season before joining Arsenal.
+While playing as a winger, he made his debut in 1936, taking up the number 11 jersey at the club.
 Arsenal won the league championship (old First Division) in 1937–38, but Denis Compton did not get a medal since he had made only 7 appearances that season.
 Compton was eventually successful with Arsenal at Highbury, winning the League title in 1948 and the FA Cup in 1950.

-However, the latter part of his sporting career was dogged by knee trouble when his right knee was damaged in a collision with the goalkeeper of club Charlton Athletic.
-He was thus limited to 60 official i.e. non-wartime appearances, scoring 16 goals altogether.
+However, the latter part of his sporting career was dogged by injury after his right knee was damaged in a collision with the goalkeeper of Charlton Athletic.
+He was thus limited to 60 official, i.e. non-wartime appearances, scoring 16 goals altogether.
 He represented England in wartime games on twelve occasions, but never in a full official match.
-In mid-20th century, he appeared in Rovers Cup (one of the oldest club football tournaments) in India, with visiting British team.
+He also appeared in the Rovers Cup in India with a visiting British team.